Course details

 -

-Please email cstpts@bcit.ca for Departmental approval.
+Please email cstflex@bcit.ca for Departmental approval.
 Include your Student number (A0#) and COMP__ and preferred CRN __ and Program Declaration____.
-Course is 48 hours - 36 hours on campus and 12 hours asynchronous activities/labs.
-The class meets once per week for 3 hours on campus and requires an additional 1 hour per week asynchronously.
-This is a BYOD (bring your own device) course, participants must provide their own current model PC with an i5 or higher equivalent processor, 8 GB of RAM minimum, 256 GB minimum storage and high-speed internet access.
+Course is 48 hours - 36 hours synchronous online classes and 12 hours asynchronous activities/labs.
+The class meets once per week for 3 hours online and requires an additional 1 hour per week asynchronously.
 Late registration is not permitted.
-Class in session May 20 (Victoria Day) and July 1 (Canada Day).
+Class in session May 18 (Victoria Day); no class June 29 (Canada Day).

 Status